Conditional gradient method for vector optimization: Abstract

 \section{Abstract}

-In this paper, we propose an extension of the classical Frank-Wolfe method for solving constrained vector optimization problems with respect to a partial order induced by a closed, convex and pointed cone with nonempty interior.
-In the proposed method, the construction of auxiliary subproblem is based on the well-known oriented distance function.
-Two types of stepsize strategies including Armijio line search and adaptive stepsize are used.
-It is shown that every accumulation point of the generated sequences satisfies the first-order necessary optimality condition.
-Moreover, under suitable convexity assumptions for the objective function, it is proved that all accumulation points of any generated sequences are weakly efficient points.
-We finally apply the proposed algorithms to a portfolio optimization problem under bicriteria considerations.
+{In this paper, we propose a conditional gradient method for solving constrained vector optimization problems with respect to a partial order induced by a closed, convex and pointed cone with nonempty interior.
+When the partial order under consideration is the one induced by the non-negative orthant, we regain the method for multiobjective optimization recently proposed by Assun\c{c}\~{a}o et al. (Comput Optim Appl 78(3):741--768, 2021).
+In our method, the construction of auxiliary subproblem is based on the well-known oriented distance function.
+Three different types of step size strategies (Armijio, adaptative and nonmonotone) are considered.
+Without any assumptions, we prove that stationarity of accumulation points of the sequences produced by the proposed method equipped with the Armijio or the nonmonotone step size rule.
+To obtain the convergence result of the method with the adaptative step size strategy, we introduce an useful cone convexity condition which allows to circumvent the intricate question of the Lipschitz continuity of Jocabian for the objective function.
+This condition helps us generalize the classical descent lemma to the vector optimization case.
+Under suitable convexity assumptions for the objective function, it is proved that all accumulation points of any generated sequences obtained by our method are weakly efficient solutions.}